 Find answers to commonly asked questions about the Our Kids, Our Call campaign and junk food marketing.

 1 in 3 cancers are preventable.

 We all know about the dangers of smoking and sun exposure.
-Evidence now shows that many cancer cases are caused by being overweight, eating too much red and processed meat and not enough fruit and vegetables.
+Evidence now shows that many cancer cases are linked to having excess body fat, eating too much red and processed meat and not eating enough fruit and vegetables.
 Find out more about our 1 in 3 Cancers campaign.

 Yes it is, but when we are bombarded by junk food marketing in every part of our lives it’s difficult to select healthy options.
 Parents know what’s best for their children but junk food advertisers use manipulative tactics to target kids, undermining parent’s efforts.
 Right now, junk food marketers decide themselves whether or not their advertising targets children.
 We believe that self-regulation does not work and needs to stop.
 Together we want to create an environment where parents can make decisions that are best for their kid’s health and wellbeing without the unhealthy influence of junk food advertising.